sigcsets/sigcse2016/authors/papers.md

 And, in truth, probably a few other areas as well, as long as you're within the conference theme and in the realm of  computer science education.

-{% section How Should The Paper Be Formatted? %}
+## How Should The Paper Be Formatted?

 Authors must submit ONLY an anonymized version of the paper.
 The goal of the anonymized version is to, as much as possible, allow the author(s)